akyuute/mybar/README.rst

-To customize **mybar** to your liking without using the `Python API`, you can use config files or command line arguments.
+To customize **mybar** to your liking without using the `Python API`, you can use `config file options <https://mybar.readthedocs.io/en/latest/configuration.html>`_ or `command line arguments <https://mybar.readthedocs.io/en/latest/cli.html>`_.